dondi314/markovRandomTextGenerator/README.md

 and that

      ('The', 'DT') and ('It', 'PRP') should be equally likely to occur afterwards.
 This is a pretty hacked solution to the problem of "We don't care what happens after the period." and I plan on making a better solution later on (which would be easy to implement I admit).
-However, running this hacked solution gave good results for my purposes, although it would cause considerable slowdown for bigger cases (though only linearly in time).
+However, running this hacked solution gave good results for my purposes, although it would cause considerable slowdown for bigger cases.